Document Attestation - The Definitive Guide (2023)

 How do I know if I need an attestation?

 Public documents include birth certificates, judgments, patents, and notarial attestations of signatures.
-That said, employers and foreign universities also ask for the degree attestation.
+That said, employers and foreign universities also ask for degree attestation.

 Properly certified documents are often a primary requirement to follow through on important processes abroad, such as applying for a job or when trying to pursue higher education.